-At the age of 3 or 4, it became apparent that Frank was mentally handicapped.
+At the age of 3 or 4, it became apparent that Frank had learning disabilities.
 His mother died when Frank was 7 years old.
 During her lifetime Gertrude Sarah Thomas created a Marriage Settlement from the resources of capital in her direct ownership (which did not include the Mansfield Brewery shares).
 This Settlement provided an income for Frank’s father and on his death in August 1970, the capital of the Marriage Settlement passed to Frank.

-When Frank attained the age of majority in 1937, his mental handicap made it necessary that his inheritance should come under the control of the Court of Protection (then known as the Management and Administration Department of the Court).
+When Frank attained the age of majority in 1937, his learning disabilities made it necessary that his inheritance should come under the control of the Court of Protection (then known as the Management and Administration Department of the Court).
 A Receiver was appointed by the Court to manage Frank’s affairs.